jrnold/bayesian_notes/docs/binomial.md

 ### Separation

-*[Separation](https://en.wikipedia.org/wiki/Separation_(statistics)* is when a predictor perfectly predicts a binary response variable [@Rainey2016a, @Zorn2005a]
+Separation is when a predictor perfectly predicts a binary response variable [@Rainey2016a, @Zorn2005a].

-- *complete separation:* the predictor perfectly predicts both 0's and 1's.
+-   *complete separation*: the predictor perfectly predicts both 0's and 1's.
-- *quasi-complete separation:* the predictor perfectly predicts either 0's or 1's.
+-   *quasi-complete separation*: the predictor perfectly predicts either 0's or 1's.

 This is related and similar to identification in MLE and multicollinearity in OLS.